Edward VI

 Published by St. Martin's Publishing Group

 Henry VIII's death in January 1547 marked the end of a political giant whose reign had dominated his kingdom with an iron grip for thirty-eight years.
-Few could remember an England without him---certainly little had remained untouched: the monasteries and friaries had been ripped down, the Pope's authority discarded, and new authoritarian laws had been introduced that placed his subjects under constant fear of death.
+Few could remember an England without him—certainly little had remained untouched: the monasteries and friaries had been ripped down, the Pope's authority discarded, and new authoritarian laws had been introduced that placed his subjects under constant fear of death.

 Edward came to the throne promising a new start; the harsh legislation of his father's was repealed and the country's social and economic problems approached with greater sensitivity.
 Yet the early hope and promise he offered soon turned sour.
-Despite the terms of Henry's will, real power had gone to just one man---the Protector, Edward's uncle, the Duke of Somerset, and there were violent struggles for power, headed by the duke's own brother, Thomas Seymour.
+Despite the terms of Henry's will, real power had gone to just one man—the Protector, Edward's uncle, the Duke of Somerset, and there were violent struggles for power, headed by the duke's own brother, Thomas Seymour.
+Court intrigue, deceit, and treason very nearly plunged the country into civil war.
+The stability that the Tudors had sought to achieve came close to being torn apart in the six years of Edward's reign, which resulted in dramatic change and tumult.
+But many of the changes that were instigated during this period—certainly in terms of religious reformation—not only exceeded Henry's ambitions but have endured for over four centuries since Edward's death in 1553.

 BUY NOW FROM